learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 ### Dot Notation

-We send objects messages asking them to perform an operation or task through a syntax known as "Dot Notation."
+We send objects messages asking them to perform an operation or task through a syntax known as "Dot Notation".

 ```ruby
 class Dog